Volkswagen Amarok: First generation (2H; 2010)

 Following the launch in Argentina, the Amarok was a key support vehicle in the 2010 Dakar Rally, with 45 having been used.

 The Amarok is currently being produced in the Volkswagen Group plant in General Pacheco, Argentina; for South American, Mexican, Oceanian, South African, Russian, and European markets.
 It is expected to produce 90,000 Amaroks annually once production is at full capacity.
 As of 2022, 70% of the Argentine Amaroks are exported.

-The Hanover site was originally dropped from possible sites to produce the Amarok due to the global financial crisis and increasing economic costs in Europe in 2009.
+The Hanover site was originally dropped from possible sites to produce the Amarok due to the 2008 financial crisis and increasing economic costs in Europe in 2009.
 In September 2010, it was decided that 40,000 Amarok pickups will also be produced annually in Hanover, Germany for the European and small volume markets from mid-2012.

 The 100,000th Amarok was produced on 8 October 2011.

+In Argentina the first-generation Amarok is to be replaced by a model based on the Maxus Terron 9.